koheing/firex-store/README.md

     - `subscribeFirestore` and `subscribeFirestoreActions` only.
     - If it defined, call it when completed
     - This method called after mutation called
+    - @param payload
+      - type payload = {
+         - data: { docId: string | null, [key: string]: any }, <-- subscribed data
+        - isLast: boolean,  <-- In subscribed 'document', it undefined.
+In subscribed 'collection', true or false.
+          - UseCase: disappear and appear loading bar when subscribed 'collection' data at first
+        - [key: string]: any }

   - notFoundHandler
     - If it defined, call it when snapshot doesn't exist
-    - type: 'document' | 'collection'
+    - @param type: 'document' | 'collection'
-    - isAll:
+    - @param isAll:
       - undefined  when subscribe Document data
       - true       when subscribe Collection data
       - false      when subscribe Collection data and document in Collection is not existed